Skip to main content

 Home Equity Line of Credit (HELOC)

-A home equity line of credit (HELOC) is a revolving line of credit that lets you borrow money against the equity in your home, typically at a lower interest rate than a traditional line of credit.
-You can access up to 65% of your home’s value, or up to 80% when combined with your mortgage, depending on your lender.
+A home equity line of credit (HELOC) is a revolving credit product that allows you to borrow against the equity you’ve built in your home.
+In Canada, you can typically access up to 65% of your home’s value through a HELOC, or up to 80% when combined with your mortgage, depending on your lender.

-A HELOC allows you to withdraw funds as needed rather than receiving a lump sum.
-You are only required to pay interest on the amount you borrow, while the remaining credit remains available for future use.
+A HELOC allows you to withdraw funds as needed, and you are only required to pay interest on the amount you borrow, while the remaining credit remains available for future use.
 Since a HELOC is revolving credit, as you repay what you’ve borrowed, your available credit replenishes, similar to a credit card.

 What questions should I ask when applying for a HELOC?